 Trial or Return Date

 The civil warrant will include a date and time when the defendant and the plaintiff must come to court for the trial of their dispute.
 This date is sometimes called the “return date.”
-In small claims court, the plaintiff should come to court prepared to try the case on this date.
+In the small claims division of the General District Court, the plaintiff should come to court prepared to try the case on this date.
 All of the cases scheduled for trial on the same date may require the parties to appear at the same time.
 However, the cases will be called one at a time when the parties will approach the judge concerning their case.

 What is a Default Judgment?